-When a ladder-breaker is played in the presence of a pre-existing ladder, it is often a dual purpose move, similar to a ko threat, which either allows the player to resolve the ladder in his favor or makes a local gain nearby.
-The opponent must then decide whether answer the ladder-breaker or resolve the ladder, which can be a serious dilemma.
-For this reason it is often said that a player should capture stones caught in a ladder at the earliest opportunity.
-The possibility of ladder breakers is also the reason that it is generally preferred to capture stones in a net rather than in a ladder.
-See also ladder versus net.
+When a ladder breaker is played in the presence of a pre-existing ladder, it is often a dual purpose move—similar to a ko threat—that either allows a ladder to be favorably resolved or makes a nearby local gain.
+The opponent must, therefore, decide whether to answer the ladder breaker or resolve the ladder, which may create a non-trivial dilemma.
+For this reason it is often said that a player should capture stones caught in a ladder at the earliest opportunity and capture stones in a net, rather than in a ladder.

 We will discuss three types of ladder breakers.
 The types played along the Circle marked points in White's path; the type played along the Square marked points in Black's path; and the type played at the points marked a to cut.